Initialise

 Advanced options

 The above examples initialised the SDK with minimal configuration.
-You can customise the sdk behaviour with the following optional settings
+You can customise the SDK behaviour with the following optional settings.

 logRetentionTime

 When the SDK uses indexedDB to persist logs, they are purged on SDK initialisation.
+This value represents the number of hours to keep logs for.
+The default value is 24.

 logLevel